dthagard/resume/README.md

 ## Awards

+- **Core Excellence of the Year 2024** (_February 2025, Corellium_)
+  - This award is among the highest honors, recognizing an individual who inspires consistently and demonstrates exceptional performance, leadership, and commitment to the company’s goals and values.
 - **Super Leaper** (_December 2017, Magic Leap_)
   - Nominated by colleagues for employee award by representing the company value of “together with love”.